Now GIS Compatible!

 Data Terms Explained

 The Lagrangian sea-ice data products contain monthly measurements of dynamic and kinematic parameters over the Arctic Ocean sea-ice cover.
-“Lagrangian” refers to a mathematical way to study ice dynamics by noting changes in position and velocity of points over time.
+“Lagrangian” refers to a mathematical way to study ice dynamics by noting changes in the position and velocity of points over time.
 The sea-ice analysis in the dataset available here is initialized by laying a 10km-by-10km grid over a set of RADARSAT images of the sea ice during an initial 3-day period of a season.
 The grid forms cells for which a number of properties can be derived that describe the sea-ice dynamics.
 The grid points of the sea ice and related cell properties are then tracked throughout the season.

 Four data products result from these measurements: